 If you would like to take the tunnel to get into Detroit, you have the option to take the Tunnel Bus, operated by Transit Windsor.
 For $5, you can take the Tunnel Bus directly to TCF Center.
 Visit the Transit Windsor website for more information.

 If you’re looking for places to camp with your RV, refer to the following websites for more information.

 Mi Drive is your resource for planning routes with up-to-date road construction information as well as traffic incidents and even road cameras.
 Get Mi Drive online and on your smartphone or mobile device.

 Here are a few resources that list publicly available parking lots, parking garages and additional information about on-street parking.
 Some listed provide online apps to help get you parked and on your way as quick as possible.

 More Transit Options

 If you’re not sure where to turn or your rental vehicle is giving you trouble (aka you locked the keys in the car) while in downtown Detroit, keep an eye out for a light-blue Lighthouse logo.
 The Lighthouse indicates a 24/7 Project Lighthouse safe haven that’s ready to assist you.
 You can also call 313-471-6490.
-More than 30 businesses in The D currently sport the Lighthouse logo, including the GM Ren Cen, Ford Field, Greektown Casino-Hotel, Fox Theatre, Cobo Center and the Westin Book Cadillac Detroit hotel.
+More than 30 businesses in The D currently sport the Lighthouse logo, including the GM Ren Cen, Ford Field, Greektown Casino-Hotel, Fox Theatre, TCF Center and the Westin Book Cadillac Detroit hotel.